 Category Title Description Near-Term Actions Other Management Actions Data Management and Modeling Current MAs: SVGMD collects water usage data from large-capacity agricultural wells as well as usage data from municipal well operators in the SV Subbasin.
 SVGMD and DWR collect water-level data in monitoring wells around the SV Subbasin, with DWR data posted in CASGEM and SVGMD data reported in public board meetings.
-Water quality data has been sporadically collected by DWR and more regularly collected by County Environmental Health Departments for public supply wells MA Enhancement: Expand data collection to inform management decisions in the SV Subbasin and support updates of the hydrogeologic conceptual model.
-Continue data collection from existing water level and water use monitoring Determine frequency of updates and recalibration of model Initiate data collection from newly identified wells in monitoring network Implement use of Data Management System Other Management Actions Education and Outreach Current MA : SVGMD and UCCE have conducted periodic workshops to update stakeholders on topics related to water management.
-MA Enhancement : Expand current education and outreach programs to cover additional topics related to sustainable groundwater management, GSP implementation, and on-farm best management practices (BMPs) for landowners.
+Water quality data has been sporadically collected by DWR and more regularly collected by County Environmental Health Departments for public supply wells Potential MA Enhancement: Optimize data collection to inform management decisions in the SV Subbasin and support updates of the hydrogeologic conceptual model.
+Continue data collection from existing water level and water use monitoring Determine frequency of updates and recalibration of model Initiate data collection from newly identified wells in monitoring network Implement use of Data Management System Other Management Actions Education and Outreach Current MA: SVGMD and UCCE have conducted periodic workshops to update stakeholders on topics related to water management.
+Potential MA Enhancement: Continue current education and outreach programs to cover additional topics related to sustainable groundwater management, GSP implementation, and on-farm best management practices (BMPs) for landowners.
 Educational workshops for domestic well owners could also be initiated.
-Host periodic educational workshops to continue outreach on GSP and groundwater conditions to all parties Determine if quarterly workshops are feasible or determine appropriate alternative approaches (e.g.,annual workshops and supplement with additional educational materials and information sharing Demand Management Well Permit Ordinances Current MA: SVGMD has enacted ordinances that: Require meters on all high-capacity wells (82-03); Require review of water availability for new development applications (83-01) Restrict installation of new high-capacity agricultural wells in specific areas of the SV Subbasin (18-01 §3a) MA Enhancement: Continue existing protections and adjust as-needed to include process for reactivating inactive wells and permitting wells outside the restricted zone Develop a decision-making process for review of requests to reactivate registered inactive large-capacity wells Develop decision-making / review process for permitting large-capacity wells outside the restricted zone and developing monitoring strategies to launch if other areas of the SV Subbasin become active with high- capacity groundwater pumping.
+Host periodic educational workshops to continue outreach on GSP and groundwater conditions to all parties Determine frequency of workshops that are feasible or determine appropriate alternative approaches (e.g., annual workshops and supplement with additional educational materials and information sharing Demand Management Well Permit Ordinances Develop a decision-making process for review of requests to reactivate registered inactive large-capacity wells Develop a decision-making process for review of requests to reactivate registered inactive large-capacity wells Develop decision-making/review process for permitting large-capacity wells outside the restricted zone and developing monitoring strategies to launch if other areas of the SV Subbasin (18-01 §3a) tential MA Enhancement: Continue existing process for activating inactive wells and permitting wells outside e restricted zone

-Category Title Description Near-Term Actions Supply Augmentation Reuse Current MA: Reuse of treated wastewater from Loyalton WWTP and former Loyalton Mill/Co-gen plant for alfalfa irrigation MA Enhancement: Explore feasibility of repairing leaks in Loyalton sewer pipes and/or other infrastructure improvments Evaluate if additional opportunities for reuse exist Supply Augmentation Sierra Brooks- Smithneck Wildland Urban Interface Fuels Reduction Project Current MA: Grant funded project to reduce heavy fuel loads through mastication, manual forest thinning and brush abatement to improve water retention and water quality.
-Builds on other projects in the area to increase forest resilience and resistance to destructive wildfire, disease and insect infestation, and protect the community of, and water supply for, Sierra Brooks.
-Coordinate with Sierra Valley RCD to identify opportunities for collaboration Explore opportunities with other agencyies (e.g., NRCS, CalFire)
+Category Title Description Near-Term Actions Supply Augmentation Reuse Current MA: Reuse of treated wastewater from Loyalton WWTP and former Loyalton Mill/Co-gen plant for crop irrigation Potential MA Enhancement : Explore feasibility of repairing leaks in Loyalton sewer pipes and/or other infrastructure improvements Evaluate if additional opportunities for reuse exist Supply Augmentation Sierra Brooks- Smithneck Wildland Urban Interface Fuels Reduction Project Current MA: Grant-funded project to reduce heavy fuel loads through mastication, manual forest thinning, and brush abatement to improve water retention and water quality.
+Builds on other projects in the area to increase forest resilience and resistance to destructive wildfire, disease, and insect infestation, and protect the community of, and water supply for, Sierra Brooks.
+Coordinate with Sierra Valley RCD to identify opportunities to support this project and other watershed health projects Explore opportunities with other agencies (e.g., NRCS, CalFire)

-103 4.2.1 INVENTORY AND METERING
+4.2.1 Inventory and Metering

-This management action (MA) of maintaining a comprehensive well inventory will help assess impacts associated with the SMCs set in the GSP.
-Implementation of the MA can be focused in critical locations, to protect wells where minimum thresholds are in jeapordy of being reached, or measureable objectives are not being attained.
-Outreach will also be conducted to domestic well owners to create awareness about the importance of checking groundwater levels and periodically testing groundwater quality.
+This management action (MA) of maintaining a comprehensive inventory of high-capacity wells will help assess impacts associated with the SMCs set in the GSP.
+Implementation of the MA can be focused on critical locations, to protect wells where minimum thresholds are in jeopardy of being reached, or measurable objectives are not being attained.

-111 The existing/ongoing MA involves replacing old flowmeters, calibrating existing flowmeters, and completing analysis for telemetry options, including initial and ongoing costs for the replacement and adjustments to flowmeter installations on high-capacity wells to achieve installations

-114 consistent with meter specifications.
+This existing/ongoing MA involves gathering exact coordination and information on wells, replacing old flowmeters, calibrating existing flowmeters, and completing analysis for telemetry options, including initial and ongoing costs for the replacement and adjustments to flowmeter installations on high-capacity wells to achieve installations consistent with meter specifications.